-- 3. Inhale and bring your arms up with elbows bent and palms facing forward (cactus arms). - 4.
-Exhale and keeping arms bent, try to cross your left elbow on top of your right. - If the elbows don't cross, rest right palm on left shoulder and left palm on right shoulder. - If the elbows do cross, see if you can touch the back of your hands together. - If backs of hands are touching and you have further to go, see if you can bring palms together. - 5.
+- 1. Sit in Seated Mountain. - 2.
+You can keep both feet on the floor or cross your right thigh on top of your left. - 3.
+Inhale as you raise your arms up to the sides with elbows bent and palms facing forward (cactus arms). - 4.
+Exhale and, keeping arms bent, try to cross your left elbow on top of your right. - If the elbows don't cross, rest right palm on left shoulder and left palm on right shoulder. - If the elbows do cross, see if you can touch the backs of your hands together. - If the backs of your hands are touching and you can still go farther, see if you can bring your palms together. - 5.
 Make sure the position you have chosen gives you a comfortable stretch.
-If you like, you can inhale and lift the elbows to deepen the stretch.
+If you like, you can inhale and lift your elbows to deepen the stretch.
 Fingers reach toward the ceiling. - 6.
-Look at your thumbs and take three relaxed breaths. - 7.
+Look at your thumbs and take 3 relaxed breaths. - 7.
 Release on an exhale. - 8.
-Repeat second side (Both feet on floor, right arm on top; or left thigh on top, right arm on top).
+Repeat on the other side (with either both feet on floor and right arm on top, or left thigh on top and right arm on top).